dcoshea/vgaonoff/README.md

 A VGA adapter is required.
 This utility attempts to detect whether one is present.
 An error is reported if one is not detected.

-This is known to work with Intel 865G chipset.
-It has not been tested with other VGA hardware but it is assumed that this is fairly standard VGA behavior.
+This has been tested successfully with a small number of VGA adapters ranging from an older ISA one to the Intel 865G chipset.
+It is assumed that this is fairly standard VGA behavior.

 This VGA behavior is _not_ emulated by Bochs 2.7.0, DOSBox 0.74-3, PCem 16 or QEMU 6.1.0, so there's a good chance it's not emulated by any emulator or hypervisor.

+GitHub issues reporting exceptional behavior - a real VGA adapter that this utility does _not_ work with or an emulated one that it _does_ work with - are most welcome.

 Example